joshrp/moonlight-docs/Fixing-Hardware-Decoding-Problems.md

 <a href="https://moonlight-stream.org/discord"><img src="https://moonlight-stream.org/images/discord.png" height="70" alt="Join our Discord"></a>

 # Windows
-Moonlight uses DXVA2 for hardware acceleration on Windows.
-All modern GPUs from AMD, NVIDIA, and Intel should support hardware decoding of H.264 via DXVA2 with the proper drivers installed.
+Moonlight uses either DXVA2 or D3D11VA for hardware acceleration on Windows, depending on hardware support and OS version.
+All modern GPUs from AMD, NVIDIA, and Intel should support hardware decoding of H.264 via DXVA2 or D3D11VA with the proper drivers installed.

 If you have issues with hardware decoding:
 * Ensure your client PC GPU drivers are properly installed and up-to-date from the GPU manufacturer or PC vendor's website.
 * If your client PC supports NVIDIA Optimus, try switching Moonlight to run on the integrated Intel GPU.
 * Ensure you're not using Remote Desktop to access your PC.
-This prevents your GPU from being usable for rendering.
+This can prevent your GPU from being usable for rendering.

 # Mac
 Moonlight uses VideoToolbox for hardware acceleration on macOS.
 All Macs capable of running the latest release of macOS should support hardware H.264 decoding without any work required.